THE THORN ROSARY: Selected Prose Poems & New (1998-2010)

 The Thorn Rosary represents a decade (plus 2 years) of prose poetry by Eileen Tabios, selected by the book editor Thomas Fink.
 For almost the same number of years, I have engaged Eileen’s poetry as a lover of language, as someone who has learned to intuit meanings out of abstract language.
 What I have written about Eileen’s poetry is an answer to the invitation of Poetry, to the power of language…

 —Leny M. Strobel, Moria Poetry

-A response through hay(na)ku and jewelry:
+A response through translation, hay(na)ku and jewelry:

 —POEMFLESH2 (Full engagement HERE)

 According to Tabios: “Poems may be written in a variety of ways, and I don’t privilege any one approach over others . . . .
 However, I have found certain advantages to letting the poem stew internally before it comes out of its own volition as fully-embodied.
 This method helps me to maintain the energy of that initial impetus that would birth a poem.” (“Maganda”) From the very start Tabios writes without a set path in mind.
 Thus, it can be interpreted without censor.
 According to Tabios no interpretation is wrong, and it can be visibly seen in “Jade” as each stanza significantly differs from one another.
 Her poem seems like a schizophrenic retelling of a story, with a different ambience of each personality varying from stanza to stanza, and finally closing with a chaotic convergence with the last sentence.
 As for imagery, her poem can also be likened to Edgar Allen Poe’s “The Masque of the Red Death.”
 The colors and moods change from each room, steadily darkening to a foreshadowing somber tone in Poe’s poem.